markuscraig/funky/README.md

-# Funcy (\'fəŋ-kē\)
+# Funky

-Funcy (\'fəŋ-kē\) is both a CLI tool and set of polyglot API's to simplify management of Google Cloud functions in various languages.
+Funky is both a CLI tool and set of polyglot API's to simplify management of Google Cloud functions in various languages.
 Simplicity is divinity...

 ## Acknowledgements